Smile (Wizkid song)

-2020 single by Wizkid featuring H.E.R.

-"Smile" is a song by Nigerian singer Wizkid featuring American R&B singer H.E.R.
+"Smile" is a song by Nigerian singer Wizkid featuring American R&B singer H.E.R..
 It was released as the lead single off Wizkid's fourth studio album Made in Lagos on 16 July 2020.
-The song blends with the genre of R&B & Reggae.
+The song blends with the genre of R&B and Reggae.
 The song made its debut at No. 3 in the first week of launch of the UK Afrobeats Singles Chart, and was featured on Barack Obama's 2020 summer playlist.

 Background

 Wizkid had been very active on social media, sending tweets to generate hype (for more than two years) about his fourth studio album, Made in Lagos.
-Prior to the release of Smile, Wizkid released a cryptic message on his Instastory praising several artists and producers that worked with him on the album.
+Prior to the release of "Smile", Wizkid released a cryptic message on his Instagram story praising several artists and producers that worked with him on the album.
 He wrapped up by posting his birth date, giving fans the impression that would be his album's release date.
 Instead, he released the song as a celebration of life, dedicating it to his three children.